 Aim and Objective: Missense mutation (MM) may lead to various human diseases by

 success rates, there is still room for further enhancing the prediction performance of MM.

 Materials and Methods: In the present study, we designed a new feature extracting method, which

 the efficacy of the proposed feature extracting method.
-Furthermore, three
+Furthermore, three heterogeneous

-Results: By combining the feature representation method and classifier ensemble technique, we reported a novel MM
+feature representation method and classifier ensemble technique, we reported a novel MM

 outperforms the prior advanced methods on the independent test data.
 The source codes and

 for academic use.